meher12/programming-reactive-spring-webflux/README.md

 1. Bean Validation for Name,Year with @NotBlank and @Positive Annotation Validators on MoviesInfo variables
 2. Customize the Default Error handling using **`ControllerAdvice`**
 3. Bean Validation for List Field using **`@NotBlank`** Annotation
+4. Using ResponseEntity with Reactive Types
-4. The main difference between the two methods Mono<ResponseEntity<MovieInfo>> and ResponseEntity<Mono<MovieInfo>> is how they handle the response body:
+5. The main difference between the two methods Mono<ResponseEntity<MovieInfo>> and ResponseEntity<Mono<MovieInfo>> is how they handle the response body:
     ##### Method 1: `public Mono<ResponseEntity<MovieInfo>> updateMovieInfo`
     This method returns a `Mono` containing a `ResponseEntity<MovieInfo>`.
 The response body is not immediately available but is emitted asynchronously by the `Mono`.
 This is particularly useful when additional processing (e.g., fetching updated movie information) on the movie information is required before sending it back to the client.
    ##### Method 2: `public ResponseEntity<Mono<MovieInfo>> updateMovieInfo`